Pro-Assad villages evacuated in deal with Syrian insurgents

 In exchange, the government was due to release hundreds of prisoners from its jails.
 Pro-Damascus TV stations said at least 20 buses carrying “militants” released from jail had crossed into rebel-held territory under the agreement.

+A commander in the regional alliance that backs Damascus said insurgents in Idlib were still holding around 1,000 of the evacuees near the crossing on Thursday night.

-Footage broadcast by al-Manar TV, which is run by the pro-Damascus Shi’ite group Hezbollah, showed the buses arriving at a government checkpoint in al-Eis, east of the two villages.
+Footage broadcast by al-Manar TV, which is run by the pro-Damascus Lebanese Shi’ite group Hezbollah, showed buses arriving at a government checkpoint in al-Eis, east of the two villages, earlier in the day.
 Many had smashed windscreens - Al-Manar’s reporter said they had been pelted with rocks as they drove through rebel areas.

-A separate convoy of buses was then shown crossing from al-Eis into the rebel-held territory.
+A separate convoy of buses was shown crossing from al-Eis into rebel-held territory.
 Al-Manar’s reporter at the scene said they were carrying detainees released under the deal.

 Assad has vowed to recover the entire country, and Idlib province is the last major insurgent-held part of Syria.
-The Syrian army and its allies are currently waging a rapidly advancing campaign against rebels in the southwest.
+The Syrian army and its allies are now waging a rapidly advancing campaign against rebels in the southwest, the other major area where Assad’s enemies were holding out.

-Turkey, which has supported the anti-Assad opposition, has set up military observation posts in the northwest as part of an agreement with Assad’s Russian and Iranian allies.

-The conflict has taken on a sectarian dimension as it swelled out of protests against Assad’s rule in 2011.
+The conflict, which has killed half a million Syrians and driven 11 million from their homes, has long had a sectarian dimension.
+Assad is from the Alawite sect, an offshoot of Shi’ite Islam, while most Syrians are Sunni Muslims.

-Shi’ite militias backed by Iran have deployed from across the region to help Damascus against the rebels, many of whom identified themselves as Sunni Islamists.
-Assad comes from the Alawite sect, an offshoot of Shi’ite Islam.
+Shi’ite militias backed by Iran have deployed from across the region to help Damascus against the mainly Sunni rebels.

-The conflict has killed an estimated half a million people and driven some 11 million from their homes.

 More than 120 buses arrived at the Shi’ite villages on Wednesday to take out the residents and fighters.
 Ambulances left first, ferrying out the sick to a government checkpoint.
 State-run al-Ikhbariya TV said 10 ambulances carrying a number of people in critical condition left the villages.

-Opposition sources said officials from Hayat Tahrir al-Sham, a coalition spearheaded by Syria’s former al-Qaeda offshoot, and Iran’s Revolutionary Guards had negotiated the latest swap.
+Opposition sources said officials from Hayat Tahrir al-Sham, a coalition spearheaded by Syria’s former al-Qaeda offshoot, had negotiated the swap with Iran’s Revolutionary Guards.

 The evacuees were due to include Alawites taken hostage by rebels when they overran Idlib more than three years ago, the commander said.